gvwilson/sensibleadventures/cloudherd/new.md

 Sergeant Dorbu took the brightly colored sock balls and tossed them in the air, one, two, three.
-He whistled a happy little tune as he juggled, and even managed to wink at Sensy (who blushed).
+He whistled a happy little tune as he juggled, and even managed to wink at Sensy, who blushed in response.
 By the time he was finished, Little Gas was laughing and clapping his hands.
 "Let me, let me!" he shrieked.
 "I want to!"

 "All right, but you have to let me show you how," Thokmay said.
 "You have to start with just two, like this.
 Um, sergeant?
 Could you show